TypicalAM/blog/content/posts/wpa-introduction/index.md

 - MAC (AA) - Hardware address of the access point
 - MAC (SA) - Hardware address of the client

 Now we can see that if we **capture the first two EAPOL messages, we can derive the encryption key!**, provided that we had the password to the network to begin with.
-So knowing the passsword of the network and capturing the moment a client connects allows us to ***easily* decrypt the *unicast* traffic of the client**.
+So knowing the password of the network and capturing the moment a client connects allows us to ***easily* decrypt the *unicast* traffic of the client**.
 You can do this in wireshark using [this link](https://wiki.wireshark.org/HowToDecrypt802.11).
 But wait Adam!
 We just now needed only two `EAPOL` messages, what about the rest???

 ### Group traffic